kaizerr24/stock_analysis/README.md

 **Instructions**
 1. Start stock_analysis_py and run the program.
 2. Input the stocks and the time frame you want to analyze.
 Make sure you enter the stocks with the right keys and the time frame in the given order.
-   You can also click on "Set Random" to simulate the program with random stocks and a random time frame.
+   You can also click on "Random" to simulate the program with random stocks and a random time frame.
 3. Click on the button "Analyse Stocks".
    This will first open up a graph where you can see the stock with the highest return and also their 20-days/100-days simple moving average.
    It will also show you the stock with the most volume, the stock with the highest return and the stock with the highest daily volatility as outputs in the console.